 - Broken Nose Injuries – Consumer Reports also referenced nasal fractures, or broken noses, as another common injury in e-scooter accidents.
 A broken nose is not only a distressing cosmetic problem; it can also cause serious side effects and complications, including septal perforations (holes in the wall between the nostrils), deviated septum (bent or crooked wall between the nostrils), nasal septal hematoma (excessive bleeding), difficulty breathing normally, and severe pain.
 A broken nose can also make it harder to deal with conditions that affect respiration, such as asthma.

 - Concussions – Concussions are mild traumatic brain injuries that occur when the head is struck, or when the brain strikes the interior of the skull.
-Contrary to widespread belief, even minor concussions can have lasting effects, including heightened risk of death from repeat concussions in the future.
+Contrary to widespread belief, even minor concussions can have lasting effects, including a heightened risk of death from repeat concussions in the future.

 Other types of scooter injury claims our law firm handles in Baltimore include:

 - Permanent scarring

 - Shoulder injuries